50onRed/pjax-table/README.md

     // install client dependencies
     bower install

+    // after making changes, bump and appropriate version
+    // see [gulp-bump](https://github.com/stevelacy/gulp-bump) for semver options
+    gulp bump-patch

-    // (default task) cleans and then builds standalone and distributable versions gulp
+    // (default task) cleans and then builds standalone and distributable versions with the new version gulp